-Nigel Jarrett was at the Royal Welsh College of Music & Drama’s Dora Stoutzker Hall in Cardiff on January 30 for the third in a series of themed recitals by the celebrated Welsh pianist Llyr Williams.
+Nigel Jarrett was at the Royal Welsh College of Music & Drama’s Dora Stoutzker Hall in Cardiff on January 30 for the third in Pictures In Music, a series of themed recitals by the celebrated Welsh pianist Llyr Williams.

 Spanish music has the French to thank for a musical mode – impressionism – that enabled it to embody the Iberian sunshine and its play of light.
 But Spain also had Moorish influence to draw upon, while France’s Arabian links were fraught and established through colonialism.
 So there are differences that come through in the music.
 Though the ‘Impressionist’ painters were realists in exploring the changing illumination of everyday scenes, their counterparts in musical composition sought similar effects in terms of sound.
 The picturesque – encouraged by the titles of compositions – is thus a product of suggestion rather than essence.
 A title such as Jeux d’eau, which Ravel gave to his scintillating piano piece, is mere label, the fluidity of sound being more important than any visual evocation.
 Or not.

 The monumental was repeated in Debussy’s L’Isle joyeuse.
 It’s a monument to exuberance and good feeling, though its strict visual reference is remote – Watteau’s painting L’Embarquement pour Cythère, whose source of joy is even further removed in historic, pictorial, and social scale – and at odds with the immediacy that Williams was intent on conveying.
 That opening trill, made to sound like murmurations in the air, established the mood right away.
 Williams’s ability to sustain such moods and even enrich them here in the two themes that connote the Arcadian and the maritime (more liquidity) was common to everything he played.
-And he always knows when an apotheosis is looming.
+And in Pictures in Music as ever, he knows when an apotheosis is looming.

 The work was preceded by two selections from the first and second books of Debussy’s Images – Reflets dans l’eau and Cloches à travers les feuilles – that required the pianist to descend from its triumphalism with a featherweight touch across the length of the keyboard.
 In the first, the lower register stasis was contrasted exquisitely with the flickering light of the upper, and in the second there was more contradistinction between sustained chords, right-hand figurations and two-note bell sounds.
 Ravel did bells, too, La vallée des cloches from Miroirs maybe overdoing them.
 From Miroirs we also had Noctuelles, with its stress pattern changes and rhythmic conflicts.